The-Marcy-Lab-School/marcy-curriculum-docs/mod-5-servers/5-middleware-static-assets.md

 ![alt text](../.gitbook/assets/web-service-dashboard.png)

-### Best Practice — Serving the Dist Folder and Continuous Deployment
+### Best Practice — Serving the Dist Folder and Automated Deployment

 For Vite projects, running `npm run build` bundles and minifies the static asset files into an optimized `dist` folder.
 All JavaScript and CSS is condensed into one file each.
 When we deploy our project, this means fewer requests, smaller files, and [hashed filenames for cache-busting](https://www.keycdn.com/support/what-is-cache-busting) for our users.